simon-frankau/speedball2-sound-player/README.md

 It is not efficient.
 This makes me feel pretty bad, but given that in practice it's not performance-critical, I'm trying to err on the side of easy-to-read rather than efficient.

+Graph-drawing is particularly expensive, since it's being done dynamically every frame (!) and I can't be bothered to optimise.
+If you open too many Instrument fold-ups at once, the sound may start to break up!

 I only implement the features used in the actual sounds (I don't want to put in unnecessary work to build features that are hard to